-I’m a pretty down to earth sort of bloke with a passion for Bruce Springsteen, Brains Beer, Cardiff City, Welsh rugby, my wife Jen and our two great kids.
+Apart from not being overly photogenic, I’m a pretty down to earth sort of bloke with a passion for Bruce Springsteen, Brains Beer, Cardiff City, Welsh rugby, my wife Jen and our two great kids.
 Maybe not necessarily in that order, as I’d like to stay married a bit longer.
 And Tilly, our wacko Springer Spaniel with the 1980's type perm that I can only dream of nowadays.

-I always tell people that old cliché, ‘what you see is what you get’.
-Which, according to my doctor whose comment, when I was training for a charity fund raising trek in the Himalayas was, “you're clinically obese”.
+I always tell people that old cliche, ‘what you see is what you get’.
+Which, according to my doctor whose comment when I was training for a charity fund raising trek in the Himalayas was, “you're clinically obese”.
 And he didn’t give me a donation.

 I still raised over £3,000 though.

 Basically then, I’m a sort of weight and follicly challenged bloke with a good heart.

 I still love History and almost certainly read more now than I ever did for my degree.
 I really believe that we can learn from history and from true inspirational leaders and creative thinkers like George Washington and Ulysses S Grant.

 George Washington’s Continental Army’s unexpected crossing of the icy Delaware River on Christmas night 1776 preceded its surprise attack against mercenary Hessian forces based in Trenton, New Jersey on the morning of December 26.
 Its stunning ‘against the odds’ victory became a pivotal moment in the American Revolution.